epfl-lasa/robot-toolkit/README.md

 and then source the setup.bash file (this sets the path correctly) *before* attempting to compile the robot_toolkit packages.

+Faster compilation without a simulator:

+    catkin_make -DCATKIN_BLACKLIST_PACKAGES="robot_simulator;robot_gui;simulator_dynamics;rtk_libbullet;rtk_libode"

+This removes the dependencies on libbullet and libode that are otherwise compiled from source (with special options).

 [![Build Status](https://travis-ci.org/epfl-lasa/robot-toolkit.svg?branch=master)]
 (https://travis-ci.org/epfl-lasa/robot-toolkit)